antonhornquist/monorepo1/README.md

 ![full build graph](build-graph-1.png)

-More advanced queries are documented [here](EXAMPLE-BAZEL-QUERIES.md)
+Examples of more advanced queries can be found [here](EXAMPLE-BAZEL-QUERIES.md).

 ## Build aware sparse checkouts